-The following Data/FAX/Voice modem support is available:
+The following Data/FAX/Voice/Speech modem support is available:

-- 14400 bps data / 14400 bps send and receive data/FAX/voice - Machine Type 2144 is shipped with the above modem installed in most U.S. and Canadian models.
+- 14400 bps data / 14400 bps send and receive data/FAX/Voice - 28800 bps data / 14400 bps send and receive data/FAX/Voice - The Machine Type 2144 and Machine Type 2168 are shipped with one of the above modems installed in most U.S. and Canadian models.
 Features include pulse and touchtone dial, autodial, autoanswer, built-in speaker, and two phone jacks.
 Voice modem software (for answering machine features) is also supported. - DIP switches and any external serial ports supported are preset at the factory.
-Port addresses can be changed by resetting the DIP switches or jumpers on the modem adapter card. - Refer to "Factory-Installed Modem Jumper and Switch Settings" on page 5-8 for switch settings and jumper positions.
+Port addresses can be changed by resetting the DIP switches or jumpers on the modem adapter card. - Refer to "Factory-Installed Modem Jumper and Switch Settings" on page 5-10 for switch settings and jumper positions.